 Field Trips: The chapter conducts many outings during the year to areas of botanical interest, usually in the local area, but also occasional overnights to exciting, far off places.
 Each trip is a good opportunity to explore new places and meet new friends.

-Programs: Bimonthly general meetings feature invited speakers of significant achievement sharing their knowledge in a friendly, accessible setting.
+Programs: Bimonthly general meetings feature invited speakers sharing their knowledge of native plants in a friendly, accessible setting.
 A wide selection of native plant books is available at the book table.
 The meetings are open to members as well as the general public.
-The January meeting is Members' Night, and the November meeting is a popular potluck dinner and annual election.
-Locations usually alternate between the Los Altos Library & Saratoga Library.
+The January meeting is Members' Photo Sharing Night, and the November meeting is a popular potluck dinner and annual election.
+Usually held at the Los Altos Library.
 Please refer to the calendar in the right margin for the date, time, and venue of the next meeting.

-Outreach: Two Public Native Plant Sales, an annual Going Native Garden Tour and periodic Wildflower Shows, we build membership and promote the protection of natives in their natural habitat and the use of natives in landscaping.
+Outreach: The Chapter sponsors Public Native Plant Sales, an annual Going Native Garden Tour and periodic Wildflower Shows in addition to participating in activities with other organizations to promote the protection of natives in their natural habitat and the use of natives in landscaping.

 Conservation: By means of persuasion, publicity, and legal action, we work to support the establishment and preservation of protected areas for native plants.
 We are often asked to write letters to our legislators, perhaps the most important of all our activities.